THE RESOURCE CENTER

 Your Health Information

 This notice applies to the information and records we have about your health, health status, and the health care and services you receive from this agency.
 We are required by law to give you this notice.
-It will tell you about the ways in which we may use and disclose health information about you and describes your rights and our obligations, regarding the use and disclosure of that information and about your privacy.
+It will tell you about the ways in which we may use and disclose health information about you and describes your rights and our obligations regarding the use and disclosure of that information.

 How We May Use and Disclose Health Information About You